 "Denying state funds to faith-based groups on religious grounds is blatant discrimination and a violation of religious freedom," the bishop added.

 The Florida bishops had also supported Amendment 6, which proposed to prohibit public funds from being used to pay for abortions or health benefits that include abortion coverage.
 Proponents said the measure — which failed — would have prevented the Florida Constitution from granting broader abortion rights than what is already granted under federal law.

 A host of high-profile endorsers — including Sen. Marco Rubio, R-Fla., and former Florida Gov. Jeb Bush — came out in favor of the amendments.

 "These amendments promote life and liberty, and I am proud to support them, and I strongly encourage Floridians to vote in favor of each," Rubio said in the weeks leading up to the election.

-“For decades, faith-based organizations have provided Floridians with access to high-quality public services, including medical care, housing, food, after-school programs and disaster relief.
-These are basic services that serve Floridians in a time a need,” Bush said.
+"For decades, faith-based organizations have provided Floridians with access to high-quality public services, including medical care, housing, food, after-school programs and disaster relief.
+These are basic services that serve Floridians in a time of need," Bush said.